Cinemaster Score: 9/10

-In rankings of the MCU, it is arguably true that Avengers: Infinity War was the finest in Marvel filmmaking.
+In rankings of the MCU, it is arguably true that Avengers: Infinity War was up near the finest of films fan service-wise.
 That was, of course, before we witnessed the event film of our lifetime with Avengers: Endgame.
 Every scene, every moment, can be broken down and analyzed again and again as we marvel (pun intended) at the Russo brothers’ magical touch.
 We (the fans) are amazed by the thrilling plot that never lets up on its promise to bring the most satisfying conclusion to a franchise in history.
 The way it is written – with callbacks and Easter eggs filled to the brim within this three hour epic – is absolutely stirring and emotionally resonant.
 It aides to the connection we have to these amazing actors in Robert Downey Jr., Chris Evans, and the remaining cast, who are at their peak acting abilities.
 They fill each character with complex emotion, humor, and reverence.
 All this, combines to make the most mystifying achievement in cinema we’ve ever seen – the ultimate culmination of all these heroes’ journeys and experiences.
 The final act will be looked at in the future as the best of the best in sheer superhero fan service and everything leading up to it as an emotional rollercoaster.
-Avengers: Endgame is the best marvel movie ever made, and the strongest contender for the greatest superhero film of all time.
+Avengers: Endgame is up there with some of the best marvel movies ever made.

 Acting; Avengers: Endgame has some of the best acting in the MCU by far, with every character feeling their most vulnerable.
 The standouts are clearly the starring duo of Robert Downey Jr. and Chris Evans, who put in possibly their best performances in the whole series.
 Both get chances to show their range as actors, especially when the story gets more dramatic and emotional.
 Albeit, the acting is great across the board, it’s still hard to adjust to Brie Larson’s nigh unbearable cockiness as Captain Marvel.
 But, on the plus side she is much better here than she was in her solo film.
 Jeremy Renner and Scarlet Johansson are also stellar, adding a depth to their characters we haven’t seen before.
 So (as usual) this MCU film has tremendous acting, including some extraordinary performances.